ibm-cloud-docs/activity-tracker/ibm-internal-only/event_definition.md

 **Use a dash `–` to separate complex objectTypes to make it more readable to the users.**
 {: important}

+The following table shows some actions and sample events:

 | Action      | Sample     |
 |-------------|------------|
 | `add`       | `containers-kubernetes.usersubnet.add` |